webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 == Level ==

-The level is defined as a <code>key: value</code> string, such as "<code>level: production</code>" in <code>/etc/salt/grains</code>.
+The "''environment level''" is defined as a <code>key: value</code> string (e.g. "level: production") in <code>/etc/salt/grains</code>.
 That file is created when the VM is created using the salt master managed <code>/srv/opsconfig/userdata.txt</code> '''cloud-init'' boot script.

-Getting the level that the VM knows it has would be done like this:
+Getting the ''environment level'' name that the VM knows it has would be done like this:

+  salt vmname grains.get level
+  vmname:
+    staging

 '''Tip''' Its a convention to keep in an OpenStack project ONLY contain ONE environment level.
 Mixing might cause to confusion and manipulation mistakes.